Multiverse-io/build_pipeline/README.md

 It requires `bp` to be in your PATH, and it runs all build steps twice.

-1) With build_pipeline paralleism as definied in the config file
+1) With build_pipeline parallelism as defined in the config file
-2) Without build_pipeline paralleism; running each step one at a time.
+2) Without build_pipeline parallelism; running each step one at a time.

 It times how long 1) and 2) take, and outputs how long each took.

 Note that to time 1), we include the time it takes to startup `bp` itself.
-This is achieved by the initial `bp` instance actually starting up a 2nd `bp` instance to do a full build_pipeline run (this is why `bp` needs to be in your PATH, so that it knows where to find itself)
+This is achieved by the initial `bp` instance actually starting up a 2nd `bp` instance to do a full build_pipeline run (this is why `bp` needs to be in your PATH, so that it knows where to find itself).

-For 2) we still run the steps with `bp`, but we run each build step one at a time & report only the sum of the time it took each build step.
+For 2) we still run the steps with `bp`, but we run each build step one at a time & report only the sum of the time it took run each build step.
 We don't include additional time added by `bp` overhead by doing this in an attempt to be as honest as we can!

 Hopefully you'll see a message saying how much parallism sped up your build!